joshbenner/mudsling/docs/stock perms.markdown

 * manage players -- Change other players' passwords.
 * boot players -- Disconnect other players.
 * shout -- Can shout.
+* ban -- Can ban players and IP addresses.

 ## Object Lock types
 * control